Printmaking Techniques and Terms

 An acrylic soft ground.
 A small amount of water soluble relief ink + copolymer binder, is roll-coated onto a copper plate.
 While the ink is wet soft-ground textures are pressed into this ink-ground after which the ground is dried and plate etched in ferric chloride.
 Specialist soft resist products are also available.

-First documented by Keith Howard in his 1991 publication “Safe Photo Etching for photographers and Artists”.
+First documented by the late Keith Howard in his 1991 publication “Safe Photo Etching for photographers and Artists”.
 A number of Acrylic Aquatint inks are now available and some hard resist products can also be sprayed with an airbrush to make aquatints.

 A method of creating tonal variations in an etching.
 Traditionally a fine rosin layer is applied to a plate and fixed by heat.
 This creates a porous ground that can be stopped out and bitten at different intervals to control tone.
 Non toxic printmaking replaces rosin powder with acrylic resists sprayed onto the plate with an airbrush.